kubestellar/kubestellar/docs/content/direct/core-chart.md

 Either of the previous ways of installing KubeStellar core chart will install KubeFlex and the Post Create Hooks, but it will not create any Control Plane.

-Please remember to add `--set "kubeflex-operator.isOpenShift=true"` when installing into an OpenShift cluster.
+Please remember to add `--set "kubeflex-operator.isOpenShift=true"` when installing/updating into an OpenShift cluster.

 User defined control planes can be added using additional values files or `--set` arguments, _e.g._: